thanhquoclam/scm_procurement/doc/functional_requirements.md

 *   **FR-PR-003:** The system shall aggregate quantities by product, creating consolidated lines.
 *   **FR-PR-004:** The system shall allow users to review and adjust consolidated lines.
 *   **FR-PR-005:** The system shall allow users to confirm the consolidation, making it ready for inventory validation.

+**Implementation Status (April 2025):**

+*   **FR-INV-001 to FR-INV-006:** These requirements have been implemented with the `validate.inventory.wizard`.
+The wizard displays all consolidated lines with their current stock, required quantity, and available quantity.
+Users can filter to view only critical items, and the system calculates the quantity to purchase.
+After validation, users can proceed to PO creation.

+*   **FR-INV-007:** The system is set up to handle inventory exceptions, but the approval workflow is still being refined.
+The system can request manager approval for critical inventory issues, but the notification system is still being tested.

+*   **FR-INV-008:** The system can update safety stock levels based on validation, but the calculation logic is still being refined.

+## Phase 2: Inventory Validation

 **3.2.
 Inventory Validation (Phase 2)**